Sussex, England, Thursday 3rd January 1935.

 The red-faced woman along Dottie’s bench laughed.

-The ‘sleeping’ woman called out, ‘And not for the first time, neither!’ and cackled at her wit.
-Not asleep after all.
-The cackling gave way to a paroxysm of coughing.
+The ‘sleeping’ woman called out, ‘And not for the first time, neither!’ then cackled at her own wit.
+So not asleep after all.
+The cackling gave way to a paroxysm of coughing and hacking that made Dottie feel ill.

 Dottie approached the bars with caution, then seeing they were all laughing at her timidity, she straightened her back and lifted her chin.